 Information for Mentors

-A tailored program that connects students who identify as members of the LGBTIQ+ community or are questioning their gender identity or sexual orientation with LGBTIQ+ industry professionals.
-The program gives students the opportunity to connect, network and share stories around personal and career journeys with their Pride Mentor.
+A tailored program that connects students who identify as members of the LGBTQIA+ community with LGBTQIA+ industry professionals.
+The program gives Pride Mentors the opportunity to connect, network and share stories around personal and career journeys with their Mentee.
 This program is managed on a strictly confidential basis.

 Who can be a Mentor?